motokimura/spacenet8_solution_5th-place/README.md

 - Handle: motokimura
 - Placement you achieved:
 - About you: A computer vision research engineer working at a MaaS startup company in Tokyo.
 I often enjoy data science competitions related with remote sensing imageries and SpaceNet challenges are my most favorite.
-- Why you participated in the challenge: SpaceNet-8 provides 2 challenging tasks for me: road network extraction and flood detection from pre- and post-event images.
+- Why you participated in the challenge: SpaceNet-8 provides two challenging tasks for me: road network extraction and flood detection from pre- and post-event images.
 I thought I could learn a lot of new techniques (e.g., how to handle pre- and post-event images, how to extract road networks from segmentation results, etc.) through this challenge.

 ## 2. Solution Development

 > How did you solve the problem?
 What approaches did you try and what choices did you make, and why?
 Also, what alternative approaches did you consider?

 - I started by looking at all tiles in the dataset with the images and labels side by side.
 I noticed that some tiles had errors in the annotations.
 I decided to exclude these tiles from training and validation.
-- At the same time, I noticed that in tiles with two post-event images, there were cases where one of the post-event images was severely misaligned with the pre-event image, covered by clouds, or almost completely black.
-I calculated the MSE (mean squared error) between the pre-event image and each of the post-event images, and only used the post-event image with the smaller MSE in order to discard such inappropriate post-event images.
+- At the same time, I noticed that in tiles which have 2 post-event images, there were cases where one of the post-event images was severely misaligned with the pre-event image, covered by clouds, or almost completely black.
+To discard such inappropriate post-event images, I calculated the MSE (mean squared error) between the pre-event image and each of the post-event images, and only used the post-event image with the smaller MSE.

 ![](figure_01.jpg)

 - I also found that there were relatively few flood labels in the dataset and that in some tiles flood pixels are concentrated at the edges of the image.
-To increase the data, I generated new training samples by joining four adjacent tiles together.
+To increase the data, I generated new training samples by joining 4 adjacent tiles together.
 Note that such "mosaicing" was done only for the training set, and the inference was done independently for each tile in the test set.

 ![](figure_02.jpg)